 Finally, the make and model of your vehicle plays a significant role in how much you’ll pay for car insurance.
 Rates vary by make and model because each type of car has different safety features, crash statistics and repair costs.

 Frequently asked questions

-What are the cheapest car insurance companies in Pennsylvania?
+What is the cheapest car insurance company in Pennsylvania?

 - $100,000 bodily injury liability per person